Scotland men's national basketball team

-The Scottish national basketball team is the basketball side that represents Scotland in international competition.
-They are organised by basketballscotland, the sport's governing body in Scotland, which in 2005, along with England and Wales merged to form the Great Britain national basketball team.
-The Scotland national team used to compete in the FIBA Europe's Division C. Scotland's direct affiliation to FIBA ended on 30 September 2016.
+The Scotland national basketball team represents Scotland in international basketball competition.
+It is organised by basketballscotland, the sport's governing body in Scotland, which merged with England and Wales to form the Great Britain national team.
+The Scotland national team used to compete in FIBA Europe's Division C. Scotland's direct affiliation to FIBA ended on 30 September 2016.
 To date, Scotland's main accomplishments were two qualifications to the EuroBasket, Europe's main basketball event.
 Further, the team won five bronze medals at the FIBA European Championship for Small Countries.

 History

 EuroBasket 1951

 The Scottish team's first European championship competition was at EuroBasket 1951 in Paris.
 They lost their eight games and finished 16th place out of 18.
 They outranked Luxembourg, who had had the misfortune of being in a five-team preliminary group instead of a four-team group (and losing all of their games), and Romania, who had dropped out of the tournament at the last minute.